Rosuav/StilleBot/templates/chan_specials.md

-<h1>Special responses for $$channel$$</h1>
+# Special responses for $$channel$$

-<p>When certain events happen, StilleBot can automatically react, to thank a
-person or celebrate an activity etc. Every event is triggered by somebody - the initiator of the special action - and many events have additional information available.
-For example, when someone <a href="https://help.twitch.tv/customer/portal/articles/2449458">cheers</a>
-in your channel, StilleBot can thank the person with a message such as:</p>
+When certain events happen, StilleBot can automatically react, to thank a person or celebrate an activity etc. Every event is triggered by somebody - the initiator of the special action - and many events have additional information available.
+For example, when someone [cheers](https://help.twitch.tv/customer/portal/articles/2449458) in your channel, StilleBot can thank the person with a message such as:

 <pre>Thank you for the {bits} bits, $$$$!

 MustardMine: This is a test cheer cheer100
 StilleBot: Thank you for the 100 bits, MustardMine!
 </pre>

-<p>Channel moderators may add and edit these responses below.</p>
+Channel moderators may add and edit these responses below.

 $$messages$$